Liolaemus duellmani

-Liolaemus duellmani, also known commonly as Duellman's tree iguana, is a species of lizard in the family Liolaemidae.
+Liolaemus duellmani, commonly known as Duellman's tree iguana, is a species of lizard in the family Liolaemidae.
 The species is endemic to Argentina.

 Etymology

 The specific name, duellmani, is in honor of American herpetologist William Edward Duellman.

 Geographic range

 L. duellmani is found in Mendoza Province, Argentina.

 Habitat

 The preferred natural habitat of L. duellmani is shrubland and grassland, at an altitude of 2,260 m.

 Description

 L. duellmani may attain a snout-to-vent length (SVL) of about 8 cm.